promo

 10:30 New strategies for protecting kidney function in CKD José Luis Gorriz (Valencia, Spain)

 10:50 Obesity and Kidney.
 What can Renal MRI tell us?
-TBA
+Petter Bjornstad (Colorado, USA)

 11:10 Fat in and around the kidneys - what does it mean?
 Hildo Lamb (Leiden, Netherlands)